marty-vanhoof/Florida2016_Campaign_Contributions/florida2016_EDA.md

 ## 4 Other                12275
 ## 5 Republican        31371291.
 ```

-Now we can see that the sum total of all contributions is actually greater for Republicans than Democrats even though the number of individual contributions is greater for Democrats.

 Next we'll look at the top 10 candidates according to the total contribution amount.